giuthas-publications/patkit/docs/Configuration.markdown

 ### Simulation parameters

+Simulations are run on mock up tongue splines/contours extracted manually from Peter Ladefoged's Vowels and Consonants.
+A commented version of the configuration walked through below can be found on PATKIT's GitHub repository in the `example_configs` folder.

+The first parameters define where to save the resulting plots and what message prefix should be used in logging messages.

 ```yaml
 output_directory: "ultrafest2024/"
 logging_notice_base: "Ultrafest 2024 simulation: "
 ```

+Sound/contour selection is defined with IPA characters:

 ```yaml
 sounds:
   - 'æ'
   - 'i'
 ```

+This parameter defines the used point-wise perturbations in millimeters.

 ```yaml
 perturbations: